farid-anf/Knowledge/Data Science Interview Questions.md

 In practical terms, researchers must balance the risks of both errors depending on the situation and the consequences of making incorrect decisions.

+ ## Is it better to have too many false positives or too many false negatives?
+It depends on the needs of the model.
+If the cost of a false positive is huge (an autonomous car kills someone, for example) then you should minimize false positives to zero, even at the expense of more false negatives.

 ## Linear regression, coefficinet, p-value, and $R^2$

 ### Linear Regression